-This is the final, WHQL version of these drivers and replaces the previously available v314.22 WHQL drivers.
-You should install v320.18 if you have a supported NVIDIA GPU running any previous driver release.
+This is the final, WHQL version of these drivers and replaces all previously available drivers.
+You should install v337.88 if you have a supported NVIDIA GPU running any previous driver release.

-Important: This NVIDIA driver was previously available as 320.14 beta and 320.00 beta before that.
-If you installed either beta version of this driver, please update to v320.18 as soon as possible.
+Important: If you have any previous beta version of this driver installed, please update to v337.88 as soon as possible.
 It's almost always a better idea to have the WHQL certified version of a driver installed.

-Here are some of the new features, changes, and fixes available in v320.18 over previous releases:
+Here are details on some of the new features, fixes, and other changes in v337.88 compared to recent releases:

-- This is the "Game Ready" driver for Metro: Last Light.
+- Listed as the "Game Ready" driver for Watch Dogs.

 The following two downloads are for Desktop GPUs ONLY.
 These are the NVIDIA drivers you need if you have a video card with an NVIDIA ION/ION LE or GeForce GPU installed in your desktop computer.